ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 ## Integrating CKEditor 5 from source

-Integrating the editor from source allows you to use the full power of the [CKEditor 5 Framework](https://ckeditor.com/docs/ckeditor5/latest/framework/guides/overview.html).
+Integrating the editor from source allows you to use the full power of the {@link framework/guides/overview CKEditor 5 Framework}.

 This guide assumes that you are using [Create React App CLI](https://github.com/facebook/create-react-app) as your boilerplate and it goes through adjusting it to fit CKEditor 5's needs.
-If you use your custom webpack setup, please read more about [including CKEditor 5 from source](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/advanced-setup.html#scenario-2-building-from-source).
+If you use your custom webpack setup, please read more about {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source including CKEditor 5 from source}.

 Install React CLI: